 Finally, you should also try to practice software engineer mock interviews with expert ex-interviewers, as they’ll be able to give you much more accurate feedback than friends and peers.

 If you know a software engineer who has experience running interviews at a big tech company, then that's fantastic.
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

 Here's the good news.
 We've already made the connections for you.
 We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies.
-Learn more and start scheduling sessions today.
+Learn more and start scheduling software engineer mock interviews today.